Peter Gunn

 Xylophone & Vibraphone:

-In most of my Percussion Ensemble arrangments, the Xylophone and the Vibraphone run with the song’s central theme.
+In most of my Percussion Ensemble arrangements, the xylophone and vibraphone run with the song’s central theme.
 That is no different in this arrangement.
 The Peter Gunn theme stands with the expressions in the melody line.
-All crescendos, decrescendos, sfz’s and accents are crucial to playing this piece.
+All crescendos, decrescendos, sfz’s, and accents are crucial to playing this piece.
 In some places, the sheet music has three notes written down.
 Players do not have to play with three mallets, as the notes can be divided between the different instruments.

 Marimba and Bells:

-Although initially meant as a jazz theme, the Peter Gunn theme has more from Blues and Rock N’ Roll than jazz.
+Although initially meant as a jazz theme, the Peter Gunn theme has more from blues and rock ‘n’ roll than jazz.
 It makes arranging easier as the rhythm section does all the work.
-In my arrangement for the Percussion ensemble, the Marima and Bells part doubles the Xylophone and Vibraphone parts.
+In my arrangement for the percussion ensemble, the marimba and bells part doubles the xylophone and vibraphone parts.
 However, since this part plays a second melody line, it must stay below the main melody.

 Bongos and Tambourine: